stfc/PSyclone/doc/dynamo0p3.rst

 Module name
 +++++++++++

-The PSy-layer code is contained within a fortran module.
-The name of the module is determined from the algorithm layer name with "_psy" added.
-The algorithm-layer name is the algorithm's module name if it is a module, it subroutine name if it is a subroutine that is not within a module, or the program name if it is a program.
+The PSy-layer code is contained within a Fortran module.
+The name of the module is determined from the algorithm-layer name with "_psy" appended.
+The algorithm-layer name is the algorithm's module name if it is a module, its subroutine name if it is a subroutine that is not within a module, or the program name if it is a program.

-So, for example.
-If the algorithm code is contained within a module called 'fred' then the PSy-layer module name will be 'fred_psy'.
+So, for example, if the algorithm code is contained within a module called "fred" then the PSy-layer module name will be "fred_psy".

 Kernel